ntop/PF_RING/userland/wireshark/extcap/README.md

 executables to be used as traffic source in case the capture interface is not a standard network interface directly recognised by Wireshark.

-This folder provides an extcap module, ntopdump, that can be used to open PF_RING interfaces (those that are not listed in ifconfig) or to extract traffic from a n2disk dumpset.
+The ntopdump extcap module under PF_RING/userland/wireshark/extcap can be used to open PF_RING interfaces (those that are not listed in ifconfig) or to extract traffic from a n2disk dumpset in Wireshark.

 In order to get started with the ntopdump module, you need to compile the module: